itsjacobhere/Predict-Crop-Yield/README.md

 # Predict-Crop-Yield
+## This project is in initial upload.
-Random forest, linear regression, guassian process, and nearest neighbor from scratch to predict crop yield from year-round weather data
+Random forest, linear regression, guassian process, and nearest neighbor designed from scratch to predict crop yield from year-round weather data